 It can be difficult for injured workers to evaluate a settlement offer.
 Negotiations can be complicated.
 You should probably consult with an experienced workers’ compensation attorney before settling your claim.

 This blog contains basic information about Florida workers’ compensation law.
-For personalized advice, contact Hardesty, Tyde, Green & Ashton for a free consultation.
+For personalized advice, contact Hardesty, Tyde, Green, Ashton & Clifton for a free consultation.

 GET ANSWER NOW